Factsheet — How to report on the Mental Health Act accurately, and safely

 Every 46 minutes, a New Zealander goes under this law.

 It’s widely agreed the Mental Health Act needs urgent change.
 On 1 October, 2024 the Government released a draft Bill to replace the current law.
-There will be an opportunity for the public to have their say on this draft law during the legislative process.
+The public can now have their say on this draft law until midnight on Friday, 20 December as part of the legislative process.

 The language we use to describe the Mental Health Act, or any social issue, is powerful.
 It can be used both to make great progress, or to reinforce prejudiced and discriminatory attitudes towards people with mental distress or illness.
 The language and framing we choose to use is always within our power.